BetterThanTomorrow/calva-fmt/README.md

 See [How to Contribute](https://github.com/BetterThanTomorrow/calva-fmt/wiki/How-to-Contribute) on the project wiki for instructions.

 ## The Future of calva-fmt

 * Make it honor project settings.
-* Up the Parinfer magic support.

 ## Happy Formatting